 It all boils down to this:

-On the bright side… if you’re willing to stick with it?
+On the bright side… if you’re willing to stick with it beyond your first year?

-You can legitimately make your piggy bank very happy (to the tune of millions).
+You can legitimately make your savings account or piggy bank very happy (to the tune of millions).

 According to Webster’s, ecommerce is defined as: